GreyPaperclip/cffa/Tutorials/GoogleCloud_CFFA_on_scalable_k8.md

 where X is the number of flask webservers.
 Note that more than 1 cffa-flask-app can run at the same time on the same kubernetes notes, so with a 5 node kubernetes clusters, it is possible to run 10 cffa-flask-apps.

 The load balancer will route any browser request to any of the flask webservers.
 If you are implementing a flask app, there is a consideration as you cannot assume that a user always enters the app through the login page.
-In CFFA's case, there is [TO DO: will be shortly!] a decorator for each endpoint that ensures the user tenancy is set (otherwise the user is bounced to the onboarding page).
+In CFFA's case, there is a decorator (set_tenancy) for each endpoint that ensures the user tenancy is set (otherwise the user is bounced to the onboarding page).
 If this logic is not implemented you will see a similar message when a web browser is directed to any other flask server that did not handle the login on the entryScreen endpoint.

 ```python
 {